-Illegal burning in Marion County should be reported by calling 503-373-4333.
+Illegal burning in Marion County should be reported to non-emergency dispatch by calling 503-588-5032.
 Please do not call 911 to report neighbors conducting backyard burning.
-Neither Marion County Fire District nor Turner Fire District will respond on burning complaints unless there is a significant danger of damage to life or property.
+Marion County Fire District will not respond on burning complaints unless there is a significant danger of damage to life or property.

 HIGH-RISK HOSTILE/THREATENING FIRES

 Please call 911 for any hostile fire that is not attended and may threaten lives or property.
 We will continue to respond to any fire reported as hostile and out of control, or threatening lives or property.
 We will respond to any fires during the typical summer “no-burning” season as well.
 If you encounter an out of control or high risk fire that is of serious concern, please call 911.

 ENFORCEMENT AUTHORITY FOR ILLEGAL BACKYARD BURNING

 The fire districts do not have statutory authority to enforce regulations prohibiting backyard burning